|

 -

-the person is worse in the evening till 12am and worse from cold, dry air.
+Hepar Sulphur The person is worse in the evening until 12 am and worse from cold, dry air.

 endurance in cold.
 They may have the covers drawn round them in bed and do

 not want them moved.
-Additionally they are oversensitive to everything:
+They are oversensitive to everything:

 touch, noise, pain and will get angry as a result.